 VMware pros Jase McCarty (Technical Marketer) and Max Abelardo (HCI Systems Engineer), joined us for the “Getting Started with vSAN” Chat last month!
-Catch up on their expert advice below and learn more in our Hands-on Lab on Sept 12!
+Catch up on their expert advice below and learn more in our Hands-on Lab !
 Register here: http://bit.ly/2MzkxfK

 Q1: Can you give us a quick elevator pitch about the latest #vSAN 6.7 Update 3 enhancements? #vSANChat

 Jase: So much good stuff.
 Unified Management of VM’s/& CNS Persistent Volumes, lots of Capacity management & Day 2 Operations, better iSCSI, WSFC support, and some performance enhancements as well!
 More here: https://blogs.vmware.com/virtualblocks/2019/08/13/vsan67u3-whats-new/

 Q2: What is your nugget of advice for data center admins getting ready to update to vSAN 6.7 U3?

 1) What to do?
 For starters, make sure your hardware is on the #vSAN VCG.
 Also (@davidstamen) is going through this now – vSAN Baselines are now based on either updates/patches or upgrades.
 Be sure to change baseline creation to patches in VUM once you’ve upgraded vCenter.

 2) And with #vSAN 6.7 U3, we support better interoperability across vCenter versions.
 Going forward it will be easier to upgrade vSAN when you haven’t upgraded vCenter (within versions), just like non-vSAN clusters. #vSANChat